Design of Hemocompatible Poly(Dmaema-co-pegma) Hydrogels for Controlled Release of Insulin

 Journal of Applied Polymer Science

 Tayo, Lemmuel L.; Venault, Antoine; Constantino, Vryan Gil R.; Caparanga, Alvin R.; Chinnathambi, Arunachalam; Alharbi, Sulaiman Ali; Zheng, Jie; and Chang, Yung, "Design of Hemocompatible Poly(Dmaema-co-pegma) Hydrogels for Controlled Release of Insulin" (2015).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 604.